Active Shooter / Sudden Violence Situations

 - Get out of sight.
-Find cover or concealment (behind cabinets, under desks, or lie on the floor out of sight of windows).
+Hide behind cabinets, under desks, or lie on the floor out of sight of windows.

-- Designate one person in the room to quietly call Campus Police Dispatch at 694-5111 to provide information to the police.
+- Designate one person in the room to quietly call ICC Police Dispatch at 694-5111.
 Information to provide includes:

 - Your name and location

 - Injuries to anyone, and where injured people are

 - Last known location of the suspect(s), if known